Grant for Upper Peninsula Avian Research and/or Avian-Related Conservation Project

 “Do Fungal Communities in Trees Influence Black-capped Chickadee Nest Site Selection“

 Zach Gayk, independent researcher, Keweenaw Peninsula

 This award will be used for expenses and equipment needed for a follow-up study of Zach’s original research on warbler migration in the Keweenaw Peninsula.
 Zach will use automated recorders in concert with visual tallies to document the calls of all species and individuals flying over the Keweenaw shoreline.
 This will allow a more detailed analysis of the time when birds fly and whether certain species have distinct patterns of flocking and migration behavior.
 Click on the following link to view Zach’s research proposal:

 “Flight-calling in Wood-Warblers (Parulidae): Does Species-Specific Behavior Drive Evolution of Calls?“

 Gary Palmer, a graduate student in the Biology department at Northern Michigan University.
 This award will help fund the third year of the Peninsula Point Bird Survey, a study to document and record spring migration at the tip of the Garden Peninsula on the northern shore of Lake Michigan.
 Click on the following link to view Gary’s research proposal:

 “Peninsula Point Bird Survey“

-Laurel Hill, graduate student in the Biology department at Northern Michigan University.
+Laurel Hill, a graduate student in the Biology department at Northern Michigan University.
 The award will help fund Laurel’s research for her Masters’ thesis.
 Click on the following link to view Laurel’s research proposal:

 “Changes in Population and Habitat of Spruce Grouse on the Yellow Dog Plains”